 What happens next?

-We are sending a communication to all our scholarship recipients as soon as we can letting you know about this situation and asking you to email your preference to firstname.lastname@example.org
+We will send a communication to all our scholarship recipients letting you know about this situation and asking you to email your preference to email@example.com

 - Any income that you receive while on a student allowance must be reported to StudyLink.